armbian/documentation/docs/User-Guide_FAQ.md

 ## Why does Armbian not support RaspberryPi?

 Historically the Raspberry Pi has had a strong community and its own support.
 Armbian's development effort is better spent focusing on other ARM-based SBCs with less support.
+There are other reasons as well.
+If you are interested there is a years-long conversation going on in forums: https://forum.armbian.com/topic/483-support-of-raspberry-pi/

 ## What does WIP/EOS/CSC mean?